Hiroki11x/ViewOptionAnimation/README.md

 - `optionview:option_text_id3` is a third option's title
 - `optionview:option_num` is a num of option, but you have to set 3 now. default is 3.
 - `optionview:src_image_id` is a main image's resource reference
+- `optionview:option_text_sp` is a option's text size dimension
+- `optionview:option_image_width` is a option image's width (it is valid when you get option's image from Uri)
+- `optionview:option_image_height` is a option image's height (it is valid when you get option's image from Uri)

 ```java
 optionView.addOption()